wonderfan/blockchain/git.md

 ## Command

 The merge command is used when collaborating with other developers.
+The git cheat sheet provides the basic git operations.